-The Friendliest Towns in the US
+The 10 Friendliest Towns In The US

 Burlington, Vermont

-Burlington is one of the friendliest cities that is starting to expand into big city culture.
+Burlington is one of the friendliest cities, and it is starting to expand into big city culture.
 However, it still holds its place as one of the best places to enjoy a sociable adventure inspired by nothing but mother nature and the welcoming vibes of locals.
 Burlington is rich with music and street culture, and it is one of the places where nobody feels out of place.
 Its warm-hearted small-town lifestyle includes everything from local farmer markets to community festivals held on the central church street and an enthusiastic fanbase for local sports teams.
 Burlington is the town that makes you want to settle down and find peace away from highly individualized societies with little to no sense of community.

 Provincetown, Massachusetts

 Sitting on the Cape Cod Peninsula, Provincetown is mainly known for its beaches and nightlife, but it is one of the friendliest towns for its artistic and welcoming locals.
-Nicknamed P-town, Provincetown is a beach escape town before anything else, enhancing its friendliness and making it a go-to destination for a piece of mind.
+Nicknamed P-town, Provincetown is a beach escape town before anything else, enhancing its friendliness and making it a go-to destination for peace of mind.
 Aside from its beach-centric atmosphere, the town is abuzz with walkable historic and artistic attractions destinations.
-Visit the small shops on the beach, or browse over 45 art galleries, such as On Central Gallery, Gaa Gallery, and many others, that all add their unique touch to the town.
-It is one of the towns that highly rely on tourism, and working collectively, the Provincetown community built a name for itself as one of the busiest friendly summer towns.
+Visit the small shops on the beach or browse over 45 art galleries, such as On Central Gallery, Gaa Gallery, and many others, that all add their unique touch to the town.
+It is one of the towns that highly rely on tourism, and working collectively, the Provincetown community built a name for itself as one of the busiest ,friendly summer towns.

 Jackson Hole, Wyoming